CyberPit/TAS6422-AMP-Project/README.md

 - Schematic & Board Design Tool: Ki-CAD
 - MCU Software Development Tool: MPLAB X

+# Wanted
+IR Remote recuever had embedded in this design.
+But I don't have a enough time to develop.
+I hope someone will fork this project and give me a pull reqest.
+Nice to have a support Apple Remote MM4T2AM/A, etc...

 # License
 This work and all other materials are licensed under a Creative Commons Attribution Share-Alike 4.0 license.
 This allows for both personal and commercial derivative works, as long as they credit "Designd by CyberPit HILO" and release their designs under the same license.